nv1v/nvUI-WoTLKClassic/README.md

 - The core.lua scripts for each add-on are fairly well commented and position/opacity variables can be lightly adjusted.
 - The core.lua scripts have a "verbosemode" variable that is set to 1 by default.
 Set this to 0 to prevent output to the console at login.

-## 🄳🄸🅂🄲🄻🄰🄸🄼🄴🅁
+### 🄳🄸🅂🄲🄻🄰🄸🄼🄴🅁
 - I use UI Scale 0.6 and recommend doing the same if using these addons...
 - Most changes are made to my personal tastes, and may or may not be useful to others.
-- Things in this addon works for me but may not work for you.
+- These add-ons were tested and work with my version of WoW.
 YMMV.

 Good luck! .o7